Roslyn, Palmerston North: Demographics

-Ethnicities were 66.9% European/Pākehā, 23.5% Māori, 7.9% Pacific peoples, 15.6% Asian, and 3.2% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 66.9% European/Pākehā, 23.5% Māori, 7.9% Pacific peoples, 15.6% Asian, and 3.2% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 21.6%, compared with 27.1% nationally.
+The percentage of people born overseas was 21.6, compared with 27.1% nationally.

-Although some people objected to giving their religion, 45.1% had no religion, 37.2% were Christian, 3.7% were Hindu, 1.6% were Muslim, 1.0% were Buddhist and 3.8% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 45.1% had no religion, 37.2% were Christian, 1.5% had Māori religious beliefs, 3.7% were Hindu, 1.6% were Muslim, 1.0% were Buddhist and 2.3% had other religions.

-Of those at least 15 years old, 345 (18.5%) people had a bachelor or higher degree, and 390 (20.9%) people had no formal qualifications.
+Of those at least 15 years old, 345 (18.5%) people had a bachelor's or higher degree, and 390 (20.9%) people had no formal qualifications.
 The median income was $27,700, compared with $31,800 nationally.
+165 people (8.9%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 918 (49.3%) people were employed full-time, 255 (13.7%) were part-time, and 108 (5.8%) were unemployed.

 Features

 Roslyn has a community policing centre and fire station, a community pool, a local pub, and numerous shops.
 There is a large agricultural zone which manufactures concrete and plastic pipes, agricultural feed, distributing hubs, car parts are present also.

 Terrace End Cemetery, the oldest cemetery in Palmerston North, is located at the foot of Vogel Street.
-Almost 10,000 people have been buried in the cemetery since Rangitāne gifted the land to the fledgling Palmerston No rth settlement in 1875.
-Plots are now closed, but the descendants of those buried at the cemetery can be buried with their relatives.

 Skogland Park, a football park, is named after former MP Phil Skoglund.

 Vautier Park, a former Edwards Brick and Pipes quarry site and Palmerston North's main outdoor netball park, is named for Catherine Vautier, a former teacher at QEC who was instrumental in the formation of Manawatu Netball.

 Edwards Pit Park, a former Brick and Pipes site and former soccer ground, has been redeveloped with native trees, waterways and paths.

 Norton Park, which features a wetland and the remnants of Little Kawau Stream.

 Hulme Street Reserve is also located in Roslyn.

 Many Roslyn street names are named after well-known writers or Victoria Cross recipients.